Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 12. Open the Form in Normal View.

-When you do this the MsgBox will pop up, displaying messages like the earlier one.
+When you do this, the MsgBox will pop up, displaying messages like the earlier one.
 It will contain the TextBox Name and the number entered into the Text Box.

-You may add more TextBoxes and try out whether newly added TextBoxes also respond to the AfterUpdate event.
+14. Try out other TextBoxes in this way.
+Add more TextBoxes, if you like, and try out whether the newly added TextBoxes also respond to the AfterUpdate event.

 Adding the LostFocus Event

-In the Form_Load() Event Procedure, checks whether TextBox8 (on my Form the second TextBox at the left) is the current control then adds ta(cnt).Txt.OnLostFocus = "[Event Procedure]" to trigger the LostFocus() Event on TextBox8.
+In the Form_Load() Event Procedure, checks whether TextBox8 (on my Form, the second TextBox at the left) is the current control, then adds ta(cnt).Txt.OnLostFocus = "[Event Procedure]" to trigger the LostFocus() Event on TextBox8.

 If ctl.Name = "Text8" Then